 Becoming the global reference in the field of digital engineering

 SystemX positions itself as an accelerator of the digital transformation.
 Centered on digital systems engineering, the research projects within SystemX address the challenges that industrial companies and corporations are encountering in the design, modeling, simulation and experimentation of future products and services that will increasingly have to integrate digital technologies.

 Technological progress and the need to integrate these technologies involve the taking into account of a new paradigm, through a “systems” approach – and even a “systems of systems” approach.
-The key fields of expertise defined within each technological roadmap of SystemX are: architectures and models, critical software, data and decision, and usage.
+The key fields of expertise defined within each technological roadmap of SystemX are: Agile Industry, Autonomous Transport, Smart Territories, Internet of Trust.

 In this context, the IRT SystemX chose to position itself in the sector of digital engineering of complex systems and more specifically on:

 All of SystemX’s actions and skills find their applications in the technological challenges related to the plans of the “New Industrial France” that are: advanced manufacturing, automatically-piloted vehicle, embedded software and systems, cybersecurity, cloud computing, and big data.

 From this digital revolution emerges new professions, businesses and new skill needs.
 The training program developed by the IRT notably aims to develop the skills necessary to train the engineers of the future.